gauravbhasin87/egen-be-challenge/ReadMe.md

 UserController :
 	UserController acts as an intermediate between the user request and back-end service.

-IUserService : interface for user service
+IUserService : interface for user service.
+This will help in testing with injecting mock user service object.

 UserMongoService : UserMongoService is a concrete class to interact with the backing MongoDB.It holds the reference to UserRepository for performing CRUD on
                    user collection in MongoDB.The main purpose of this class it convert json to-and-from User POJO and pass back-and-forth to UserRepository

 IUserRepository :  Interface for User Repository
 					Different implementation of IUserReposiotry provide interaction with different databases.
-One such implementation is UserMongoRepository which provide CRUD operations on MongoDB
+One such implementation is UserMongoRepository which provide CRUD operations on MongoDB.
+This will help in testing with injecting mock user repository object.

 UserMongoRepository : UserMongoRepository performs CRUD operation on MongoDB.
 It takes the User objects and save them
 						as documents in MongoDB.
 It handles the responsibility of converting MOngoDB documents to POJO and vice-versa.